Gay Games: Schism in LGBT sports communities over Gay Games VII

 Few teams were able to field complete squads for both events.
 In wrestling, 100 wrestlers competed in Chicago (comparable to previous Gay Games), but only 22 competed in Montreal, by far the lowest number for any major international tournament.
 There were some advantages to the games being so close together time wise and location wise.
 For some overseas participants who had to travel far, the convenience of the two events being only a week apart and not far from each other enabled them to attend both.
 Many did not attend at all.
-After Chicago drew 9,112 sport and cultural participants, of which 7,929 were from the USA.
+After Chicago drew 9,112 sport and cultural participants, of which 7,929 were from the US.
 Montreal drew 10,248 athletes, 1,516 Conference Attendees and 835 people to the cultural component of the games reflecting more than 111 countries – more 60% of the organization's original projections."

 Since 2006, the need for a secondary global multisport event has been the subject of much debate, especially after the final financial figures for 2006 were released.
 In 2012, a round of negotiations between the FGG and GLISA ended after a mutually agreed deadline.
 The board of GLISA unanimously agree to the proposal set forth by the negotiation teams, however the FGG board did not reciprocate.
 The 7th Chicago Gay Games concluded with a net zero debt, while the Montreal World Outgames concluded with 5.3 million Canadian dollars in debt.

 Media impact of AIDS on the Gay Games

 Before and during the time of the 1986 Gay Games there was mass media about Acquired Immunodeficiency Syndrome (AIDS) and how it was affecting the gay community.
-With the number of LGBT members at the Gay Games the founder Waddell took this time to try and break the stereotype of the AIDS with a show of athleticism the Gay Games had to offer.
+With the number of LGBTQ members at the Gay Games the founder Waddell took this time to try and break the stereotype of the AIDS with a show of athleticism the Gay Games had to offer.
 This also was a time that volunteers would provide safe sex materials along with condoms to educate the public.